 Augmented Reality Wearables See Explosive Growth

-While augmented reality (AR) has been around for years, Forbes points out that the technology has primarily been adopted by the entertainment space.
+While augmented reality (AR) has been around for years, the technology has mostly been adopted by the entertainment space.
 Forbes predicts that AR will face tremendous growth in 2020.
 Businesses are now realizing the wealth of possibilities offered by AR, virtual reality, and mixed reality, including benefits in training, simulation, and new ways to interact with their customers.
 MarketWatch projects AR wearables, such as the HoloLens, will take the industrial sector by storm.
 Predicted growth is expected to be 73% over the next few years as enterprises leverage the technology to improve workplace productivity, efficiency, and safety.

 Manufacturers Turn to Digitally-Native Companies to Drive Digital Transformation